 The commitment to careers and employability across the curriculum is an important characteristic of the courses offered at the University of Suffolk and students are encouraged to get involved in exciting opportunities that can greatly enhance employability.
 If you are a graduate that has not previously accessed FutureMe and created your alumni account, or you have any problems logging in, please visit Alumni Access to FutureMe, or email the Careers team.
 There are also work experience opportunities for students with the Micro-Placement Scheme.

 At the University of Suffolk, you will have the opportunity to consider your future career, reflect on your previous experiences and prepare to find employment.
 The Careers team offer confidential advice, mock interviews, and provide the opportunity for students to realise their vocational potential.
 Support is available to develop important careers related skills and knowledge, such as CV design and interview techniques.
 In addition to our face-to-face services, students and alumni also have access 24/7 to our interactive online career development learning platform, FutureMe.

-Up-to-date information about jobs, internships and graduate careers is also available through the Online Jobs Board (with new jobs added every week), and our variety of social media accounts listed at the end of the page.
-If you want to know more about internships, take a look at the stories from our students and graduates that have completed internships.
+Up-to-date information about jobs, internships and graduate careers is also available through the Online Jobs Board, and our variety of social media accounts listed at the end of the page.
+If you want to know more about internships, take a look at the stories from our students and graduates that have completed internships and Micro-Placements.